-With unemployment at an all-time low, Gen Z chooses to make money independently.
+With unemployment at an all-time low, Gen Z has chosen to make money independently.
 Here’s why and how.

 In virtually every 80’s high school movie we see characters at their part time jobs.
 Waitresses, theatre ushers, and burger flippers all get screen time as the directors aim to showcase the ‘true lives’ of American teens.

 And yet, since 1979, the amount of teens working in part time jobs has been steadily declining.
 Even in the last 20 years the number of teens in the workforce has dropped from 42.8% in 2000 to only 25% in 2015.
 Those numbers mainly reflect the jobs teens have traditionally been known to hold, largely in the service or retail industries.